todormladenov/Food-diary/README.md

 ```

 ## Accessibility Control
-* Guest users can register and calculate their calories.
+* Guest users can register, calculate their calories and browse the catalog page.
 * Registered users can edit their diaries, create foods and edit them, calculate their calories and save the result as a goal.
 * Only the creator of a food can edit and delete it.